Distance Elementary Education Partnership Programs

 In the Fall of 2011, ESU made this nationally acclaimed elementary education program available in the Overland Park area through Johnson County Community College.
 Students who enroll in this program will complete a two year Associates of Arts Degree from JCCC and continue on to get a Bachelor of Science in Elementary Education degree from Emporia State University.

 Course offerings, degree completion, licensure and other requirements for students in the 2+2 program at JCCC are the same as required of all ESU students.
 Limited seating is available.
 Elementary Education Cohort Program applications are accepted for fall and spring entries.
 The priority deadlines for application are September 15th for the spring semester and February 15th for the fall semester.
 Degrees in Secondary Education and degrees in other education fields such as Special Education or Early Childhood are only available on the Emporia campus.

 This program is designed for people with a busy lifestyle!

 Most classes are offered in late afternoons and evenings.
 Some courses are offered online, as well.
 This allows the student to plan around daytime family and work schedules.
 During the final year, students will need to be available during the entire school day for the PDS placement.

 New students follow a set sequence of courses.
-A few part-time students will be accepted, although most seating will be reserved for full-time enrollment.
 New students must apply to ESU (click here to apply) and to the Cohort Program (click here to apply).
 Seating is limited.
 Students are encouraged to complete the application processes prior to Sept.
 15th for the spring semester, and by Feb.
 15th for the fall semester.